 - information about the courses you play, dates you play, your scores and information relating to your handicap;

 - information about competitions you play and your results from such competitions;

-- your Wales Golf player portal login details; and
+- your Wales Golf player portal and App login details; and

 - we may also automatically collect information and personal data about your computer for system administration including, where available, your IP address, operating system and browser type.
 We do this to help us analyse how members use the member login area (including behaviour patterns and the tracking of visits across multiple devices), to establish more about our website users and to assist us in managing your account and improving your online experience.